visualitypl/textris/README.md

 rails server
 ```

 Open [application page](http://localhost:3000/) and fill in some user information.
-Sample texter will be invoked and you'll see similar output in your server log:
+Sample texter will be invoked and you'll see an output similar to following in your server log:

 ```
 [ActiveJob] Enqueued Textris::Delay::ActiveJob::Job (Job ID: 71ed54f7-02e8-4205-9093-6f2a0ff7f483) to Inline(textris) with arguments: "UserTexter", "welcome", [#<User id: 1, name: "Mr Jones", phone: "48666777888", created_at: "2015-02-20 17:17:16", updated_at: "2015-02-20 17:17:16">]